How Couples Can Beat Holiday Stress

 This Christmas we’re trying to simplify and de-stress things as much as possible so that we can more fully enjoy the season.
 So, in the pursuit of peaceful moments this Christmas season, we’d like to share with you a few tips that we hope will help you beat the stresses of the holiday season:

 Beat Holiday Stress By Setting Expectations

 1. Talk about expectations.
 As the holiday pace and tensions increase, so do conflicts.
 When you’re constantly on the go, you get more tired, and the more you tend to expect your spouse to pick up the slack.
 When these unfair expectations don’t get met, it’s easy for both of you to feel resentful.
 So expectations should be stated, and negotiated.
-“Stating” means discussing roles and responsibilities of each partner.
+“Stating” means discussing the roles and responsibilities of each partner.
 “Negotiating” is working together to find solutions and resolve differences.
 It’s about honoring your relationship in all your actions.

 Tell your mate why it’s important that you stay up ’til the wee hours baking cookies and writing personal notes on Christmas cards.
 Listen to your mate.
-Make decisions and discuss specific plans together, such as for Christmas activities, parties, decorations and gifts- Who’ll do what and when?
+Make decisions and discuss specific plans together, such as for Christmas activities, parties, decorations, and gifts- Who’ll do what and when?
 How much should we spend?
 Which parties will we attend, etc?